Higher symplectic capacities: Rational symplectic field theory

 Observe that $d\alpha$ makes $\ker \alpha$ into a $(2n-2)$-dimensional symplectic vector bundle over $Y$.
 Given a trivialization $\triv$ of this symplectic vector bundle over a Reeb orbit $\gamma$, the linearized Reeb flow along $\gamma$ can be identified with a path of $(2n-2)\times(2n-2)$ symplectic matrices starting at the identity.
 Unless otherwise stated, we will always assume the contact form $\alpha$ is nondegenerate, which means this path ends on a matrix without $1$ as an eigenvalue.
 Associated to any such path of symplectic matrices is its {\em Conley--Zehnder index} $\cz_\triv(\gamma) \in \Z$, which depends on the homotopy class of the trivialization $\triv$.
 In fact, the parity of $\cz_\triv(\gamma)$ is determined just by the sign of $\mathbb{I} - P_\gamma$, where $P_\gamma$ is the linearized Poincar\'e return map of $\gamma$, and hence it does not depend on any choice of trivialization.

 To any contact manifold $(Y,\alpha)$ we can associate the symplectization, i.e. the symplectic manifold $\R_s \times Y$ with exact symplectic form $d(e^s\alpha)$.
 We will also consider the half-symplectizations given by $(\R_\pm \times Y,d(e^s\alpha))$, where $\R_+ = [0,\infty)$ and $\R_- = (-\infty,0]$ (with $s$ still used to denote the coordinate on the first factor).
 Due to the presence of a negative end, symplectizations do not satisfy the original ``geometrically bounded'' criterion of Gromov's compactness theorem.
-Nevertheless, it turns out there is a good compactness theory for pseudoholomorphic curves in symplectizations, and more generally in symplectic manifolds with ends modeled on positive or negative half-symplectizations. \begin{definition} A {\em (compact) symplectic cobordism} is a compact symplectic manifold $(X,\omega)$ such that $\omega$ admits a primitive one-form $\lam$ near $\bdy X$ and $\alpha := \lam|_{\bdy X}$ is a contact form on $\bdy X$.
+Nevertheless, it turns out there is a good compactness theory for pseudoholomorphic curves in symplectizations, and more generally in symplectic manifolds with ends modeled on positive or negative half-symplectizations. \begin{definition} A {\em compact symplectic cobordism} is a compact symplectic manifold $(X,\omega)$ equipped with a contact form $\alpha$ on $\bdy X$ such that $\alpha = \lam|_{\bdy X}$ for some primitive one-form $\la$ for $\omega$ defined near $\bdy X$.
 A boundary component of $X$ is called {\em positive} if $\alpha \wedge (d\alpha)^{\wedge(n-1)}$ is positive with respect to the boundary orientation, otherwise it is called {\em negative}.
-We denote by $\bdy^+X$ the union of all positive boundary components of $X$ and $\alpha^+ := \alpha|_{\bdy^+X}$ the induced contact form, and similarly for $\bdy^-X$ and $\alpha^-$. \end{definition} \begin{definition} A compact symplectic cobordism with $\bdy^-X = \nil$ is called a {\em symplectic filling} of $(\bdy^+X,\alpha^+)$, and a compact symplectic cobordism with $\bdy^+X = \nil$ is called a {\em symplectic cap} of $(\bdy^-X,\alpha^-)$. \end{definition}
+We denote by $\bdy^+X$ the union of all positive boundary components of $X$ and $\alpha^+ := \alpha|_{\bdy^+X}$ the induced contact form, and similarly for $\bdy^-X$ and $\alpha^-$. \end{definition} \begin{remark} We will often suppress the contact form $\alpha$ from the notation, or we will write $(X,\omega,\alpha)$ when we wish to make its role explicit.
+Observe that the value of a symplectic capacity $\mathfrak{c}$ on a symplectic filling $(X,\omega,\alpha)$ is manifestly independent of the choice of $\alpha$ (due to monotonicity under symplectic embeddings), and the same is true for an exact symplectic capacity provided that $H^1(\bdy X;\R) = 0$ (c.f.
+Remark~\ref{rmk:auto_exact} below). \end{remark} \begin{definition} A compact symplectic cobordism with $\bdy^-X = \nil$ is called a {\em symplectic filling} of $(\bdy^+X,\alpha^+)$, and a compact symplectic cobordism with $\bdy^+X = \nil$ is called a {\em symplectic cap} of $(\bdy^-X,\alpha^-)$. \end{definition}